pip-services/pip-services-docs/content/en/python/components/test/shutdown.md

 ### Description

-The Shutdown class allows you to create a random shutdown component that crashes the process using various methods.
+The Shutdown class allows you to create a random shutdown component that crashes a process using various methods.

 Important points